 A more sophisticated way to detect bots is by using TCP/IP fingerprinting.
 TCP is the backbone of the internet.
 When you or your scraper uses the internet you are using TCP.
 TCP leaves a lot of parameters (like TTL or initial window state) that need to be set by the used device/operating system.
 If these parameter values are not consistent you can get caught.

-For example, if you’re sending a request posing as a Chrome browser on Windows but your TTL (time to live) is 64 (maybe because you use a Linux-based proxy), your TTL value is not what it’s supposed to be (128) so your request can be filtered out.
+For example, if you’re sending a request posing as a Chrome browser on Windows but your TTL (time to live) is 64 (maybe because you use a Linux-based proxy), your TTL value is not what it’s supposed to be (128) so your request can be filtered out as you scrape the web.

-Moving away from the back-end side of things and how your scraper can be recognized as a bot on the back-end, there are some ways on the front-end as well that can get your scraper in trouble.
+Moving away from the back-end side of things and how your scraper can be recognized as a bot on the back-end, there are some ways on the front-end as well that can get you in trouble when you scrape the web.

-If there are some inconsistencies in this set of information, anti-bot systems can be triggered and the website starts showing you captchas or makes it difficult to scrape the site in some ways.
+If there are some inconsistencies in this set of information, as you scrape the web, anti-bot systems can be triggered and the website starts showing you captchas or makes it difficult to scrape the site in some ways.

 Back in the day, captchas used HIP (Human Interactive Proof) with the premise that humans are better at solving visual puzzles than machines.
 Machine learning algorithms weren’t developed enough to solve captchas like this: